'The Thing I Dread The Most Is Not Knowing': Western Wildfires Rage Amid Race To Flee

 Satellite images show much of western Washington blanketed in a thick cloud of smoke.

-NPR member station KUOW posted photos of Seattle covered in a massive plume of smoke on Friday.
+NPR member station KUOW posted photos of Seattle covered in a massive plume of smoke Friday.
 Seattle air quality had reached "very unhealthy" levels by late morning, according to The Seattle Times.

-Oregon Gov. Kate Brown said that people in the West should expect more fire seasons like this due to climate change.
+As blazes rage in all of the West Coast states, Oregon Gov. Kate Brown said that people should expect more fire seasons such as this due to climate change.

 "I wish the 2020 wildfires were an anomaly – but this will not be a one-time event.
 Unfortunately, it is a bellwether of the future," Brown tweeted on Thursday.
 "We are seeing the devastating effects of climate change in Oregon, on the entire West Coast, and throughout the world."